Landmark Detection and 3D Face Reconstruction for Caricature using a Nonlinear Parametric Model: Experiments

-From the above quantitative and qualitative experiments, we can see that our proposed method performs quite well on landmark detection and reconstruction for caricatures and non-caricature faces with exaggerated expressions.
-In Fig.~\ref{fig:compare1_all} and Fig.~\ref{fig:compare2_all}, more experimental results and comparisons with the-state-of-the-art landmark detection methods~\cite{kowalski2017deep,kazemi2014one,wu2017facial} and 3D caricature reconstruction method~\cite{wu2018alive} on $20$ test caricatures are given.
+From the above quantitative and qualitative experiments, we can see that our proposed method performs quite well on landmark detection and reconstruction for caricatures.
+In Fig.~\ref{fig:compare1_all}, more experimental results and comparisons with the benchmark landmark detection methods~\cite{kowalski2017deep,kazemi2014one,wu2017facial} and the existing state-of-the-art caricature reconstruction method~\cite{wu2018alive} on $10$ test caricatures are given.
 These results further validate the superior effect of our proposed method on the tasks of landmark detection and 3D reconstruction on caricature.